Rebecca Dulcibella Orpen: Life

-After the foursome had lived together for seven years, Lady Georgiana passed away in 1876.
+After the foursome had lived together for seven years, Lady Georgiana died in 1876.
 She left Rebecca money in trust.
 In 1884, Marmion died as well.
 He left his wife everything that he owned, including the tenancy on Baddesley Clinton until she died.
 Rebecca Orpen and Edward Dering, the surviving members of the foursome, remained together at Baddesley Clinton; however, because it was not socially acceptable for an unmarried man and woman to live together alone, a local priest came to stay with them for 13 months.
 21 September 1885, the two surviving members of the Quartet married.

 Her second husband died 22 November 1892.
 After his death, she continued her painting and involvement in local affairs, and she remained a staunch Catholic.
 She may have had old-fashioned sensibilities in some regards.
 For example, she "steadfastly maintained what Country Life described as “the regime of mid-Victorian England modified by the wistful love of Elizabethan manners” and she declined to have electricity installed in the house.
 According to an account left by her last servant, "There was no electric light or lamps, only candles, rather trying in the winter, but we got used to it and managed quite well, but at times it was quite scary."
 (Her objections to innovations did not, it seems, extend to rejecting photography.)
 Rebecca Orpen was not a supporter of the suffrage movement.
 In a letter to Miss Mary Grafton from 1907, the year of the Mud March, Rebecca wrote "Don’t please encourage women[‘s] suffrage!
 Think what it would be for poor old me!"
 Unlike some in the period, she did not take a moral objection to suffrage.
 Instead, she seems to have regarded extending suffrage in the UK as impractical: "I drive to the Poll with a lot of rough people + force my way with the crowd.
 As it is the carriage has to go all day carrying my tenants as voters to the poll, + if women also, where would end the fatigue and bother.
 This is a low view to take I know, but one has to consider how things work in practise."
 She seems to have contented herself instead with soft power, influencing local politics by guiding the votes of 'her people,' for she tells Miss Grafton, "I got all my people to vote right + secured the thanks of the member Sir A Muntz," who was the local MP.